Discover the historic Reims Cathedral © French Moments

 Some examples:

-• in the 1930s, small rose window of the western façade’s central portal and windows of the side portals, rose window of the south transept arm;
+• in the 1930s, the small rose window of the western façade’s central portal and windows of the side portals, the rose window of the south transept arm;

 • in 1950, stained glass window of Champagne;

-• After a long break which lasted several decades, this trend resumed with the inauguration of a new stained glass window in 2011.
-This coincided with the 800th cathedral’s anniversary.
+• After a long break that lasted several decades, this trend resumed with the inauguration of a new stained glass window in 2011, which coincided with the 800th cathedral’s anniversary.

 • the Tree of Jesse,